librenms/librenmsv2/docs/Developing/File-Header.md

 Fill in:
  * Full file name
- * Descrition of the purpose of this file
+ * Description of the purpose of this file
  * Your copyright including years
  * Your name and email